CrowdLinker/navigation-components/docs/screen-containers.md

 - The Tabs container renders screens horizontally and allows users to swipe between them.
 Tabs can be configured with various different props to alter the behaviour and layout of child screens

 - The Stack container works similar to Tabs, but pushes and pops screens off of a stack.
-These screens are unmounted when they are popped.
+Screens are unmounted when they are popped, and so they cannot be swiped to.

 - The NativeStack container uses native iOS and Android stack components, and can be used in conjunction with a Header component to render headers with your screens.
 It has different configuration options than the Stack and Tabs components, and requires `enabledScreens()` to be called somewhere at the top of your app to work.